WStrellis/azure-204/VM_and_app_service.md

 Scale Up/Down - increasing/decreasing the CPU/RAM size of the VM(s)
 Scale Out/In - increase/decrease the number of VMs

+### Dedicated Hosts
+Physical Servers can be purchased from Microsoft.
+This give customers full control over the server.
+No other customers will be able to run services on the server.
+Multiple private servers are called a `host group`.

 ### Azure Automation Services
 - Process Automation